Content Collaboration: Get Teams Outside Marketing to Help Create Content

 Team of people rowing a boat.

 Most marketers agree that it’s getting more challenging to generate content that supports and enhances their business.
-In fact, 35% of B2B marketers say that producing enough content is their biggest challenge.
-And it’s no wonder, as demand for online content has gone (way) up, even as the resources available to marketers have stayed the same over the last year:
+In fact, 39% of B2B marketers say that producing enough content is still a big challenge.
+And it’s no wonder, as demand for online content continues to go up, even as resources are often limited or lacking:

 So how can you find creative, cost-effective ways to fill your content marketing pipeline?
 With effective content collaboration: tapping other teams and colleagues outside marketing to help with content creation.
-The problem is, too few marketers take advantage of these in-house resources.
-Thirty percent of marketers rarely or never get their colleagues outside of marketing to contribute content, according to a 2020 FINITE report.
+The problem is, too few marketers are successful at tapping into these in-house resources.
+According to CMI’s Outlook for 2025 Benchmark report, 33 percent of marketers find it a challenge accessing subject matter experts outside of marketing to contribute content (see above graph).

 The Art and Science of Content Collaboration